JakeDLL/Techdegree-Project-1/README.md

 # Techdegree project 1 - Random Quote Generator
- Unit 1 random quote generator app
+The Unit 1 project is a Random Quote Generator which prints random quotes with its properties to the page by clicking the "Show Another Quote" button.
+Along with the quote change, the background also changes to a different color.